-Can we bring our dog to the ceremony?
+Can we bring dogs to the wedding?

 Can we hire a wedding car to take us to the venue?

 Yes!
 We have some great local options on our approved suppliers page.
-As the church is on site, and we have a license for civil ceremonies, it doesn't happen too often however.
-Bear in mind that cars with very low clearance are often not best suited to this country estate so best to steer clear or the brand new Ferrari option...!
+As the church is on the estate, and we have a license for civil ceremonies, it doesn’t happen too often however.
+Bear in mind that cars with very low clearance are often not best suited to this country estate so best to steer clear or the brand new Ferrari option…!

 How many guests can Owlpen Manor accommodate?